zevenet/pound/README.md

 Pound has been configured for inspecting the incoming traffic with Libmodsecurity and forwarding it to the backend.
 The test was repeated for Nginx using Libmodsecurity, the results are exposed here.
+Note: The Nginx configuration is the default Nginx configuration of the Debian repository.
+Only *proxy_pass* directive was added.

 Host machine, load balancer:
 CPU: Intel Xeon E3-1245 v5, 3.5GHz with 8 cores